+The best part about Semrush is that you can check not just Google ranking results, but also Bing.
 You can also check how your website and your competitors are ranking in over 120 countries.
-Visit the SEMrush stats page to see the updated list of databases.
+Visit the Semrush stats page to see the updated list of databases.

-With the paid version of SEMrush, you get the following features:
+With the paid version of Semrush, you get the following features:

-- Site Audit: This is one of the best features that SEMrush offers.
+- Site Audit – This is one of the best features that Semrush offers.
 You can do a site audit to find and fix the issues with your website.
-SEMrush offers ‘health percentage’ of your site and notifies you via email whenever the health percentage of your site is at risk.
+Semrush offers ‘health percentage’ of your site and notifies you via email whenever the health percentage of your site is at risk.

 To get started, let’s talk about some of the good things that Moz offers.
 The best part about Moz is that pretty much everything good about it is FREE.
-So if you’re on a shoestring budget and don’t want to invest on SEO tools yet, but still want to ensure that your site ranks well, then the free services offered by Moz are industry standard.
+So if you’re on a shoestring budget and don’t want to invest in SEO tools yet, but still want to ensure that your site ranks well, then the free services offered by Moz are industry standard.